Once there was a football team who overcame an upset loss to a rival and made it to the playoffs, only to lose in the semi-finals.

 Both of these men chose to do more than just what was expected of them and made it a priority to do what was right for the team.
 This galvanized their players' commitment to them, to their teammates, and to the mission they had set out to accomplish together.

-As a business leader, you are the linchpin in your own team’s chemistry.
+You are the linchpin in your own team’s chemistry.

 You’re responsible for more than creating clarity about what your company’s objectives are and how you are going to achieve them; you’re also responsible for the atmosphere in your locker room.
 You’re responsible for recruiting players who will buy in to your culture.
 You’re responsible for choosing people who have not only the skills to do the job, but also the desire to achieve something great with others, as part of a team.